 Community trusts provide community-based services to NHS patients.

-In Mid and South Essex, our community-based services are provided by a number of organisations including North East London NHS Foundation Trust, Provide Community and The Essex Partnership University Trust depending on the service and treatment required.
+In Essex, our community-based services are provided by a number of organisations including North East London NHS Foundation Trust, Provide Community and The Essex Partnership University Trust depending on the service and treatment required.

 Mental Health Services